 - Pope Gregory the IX said cats were followers of the devil and released a statement to execute them.

 - It is a well known fact that Yoga was founded in India.
-But it is really astonishing to know that it has been practiced since the past 5,000 years.
+But it is really astonishing to see that it has been practised for the past 5,000 years.

-- Egyptians used slabs of stones as pillows.
+- Egyptians used slabs of stone as pillows.